iwan-art/Statistics/README.md

 # Statistics

-Science concerned with developing and studying methods for collecting, analyzing, interpreting and presenting empirical data.
+Science is concerned with developing and studying methods for collecting, analyzing, interpreting and presenting empirical data.

 #### Statistics vs Statistic?
-- Statistics is the science deals with collection, classification, summarizing, organizing and interpretattion of data to make inference and draw conclusins based on data.
+- Statistics is the science that deals with the collection, classification, summarizing, organizing and interpretation of data to make inferences and draw conclusions based on data.
-- Statistic (as a singular) is a single measure of some attribute of sample.
+- Statistic (as a singular) is a single measure of some attribute of the sample.

 #### Level of measurement
 Determine the type of statistical analysis that can be carried out